dwaraksimha/expense-tracker/README.md

-The frontend should run on http://localhost:5173.
+The frontend will run on http://localhost:5173.

-Open http://localhost:5173 in your browser to view the application.
+Open http://localhost:5173 in your browser to view the app.

-4. Test the Application
+5. Test the Application

-Expected Behavior:

-The app displays 10 sample expenses.
+The app should display 10 sample expenses.

-You can add, edit, or delete expenses using the form.
+Add, edit, or delete expenses using the form.

-The pie chart visualizes expenses by category (Food, Transport, Utilities, Entertainment).
+Check the pie chart for a visual breakdown of expenses by category.

-Toast notifications appear for actions (add/edit/delete).

-Loading states are shown during API calls.
+Look for toast notifications and loading states during actions.

-Troubleshooting
+🐞 Troubleshooting